Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 BYD’s Charging Network Rollout:

-- Strategic locations: Shopping centers, dealerships, highway rest stops
+- Strategic locations: Shopping centres, dealerships, highway rest stops

 - DC fast-charging: 30-40 minutes for 80% charge